AndyJiang0818/AndyJiang0818/README.md

 - 🌱 I’m currently learning more front-end tools.
 - 💬 Want to know more about me?
 [Check out my portfolio](https://andyjiang0818.github.io/).
 - 📫 How to reach me: AndyJobs0818@gmail.com.
-- ⚡ Interests: Badminton, Cycling, League of Legends.
+- ⚡ Interests: Badminton, Cycling, and League of Legends.